 I think of it as a tool for compassion.
-When you start to understand yourself and your own behavior, you can start to break the patterns that don’t serve you and choose you actions instead of just acting out your habit.
-And when you begin to understand what is going on in other people’s minds, all that crazy behavior doesn’t seem so crazy.”
+When you start to understand yourself and your own behavior, you can start to break the patterns that don’t serve you and choose your actions instead of just acting out your habit.
+And when you begin to understand what is going on in other people’s minds, all that crazy behavior doesn’t seem so crazy.

 My reasons for moving were purely intuitive.
 I’m not Greek by heritage, I had no job here, I didn’t speak any Greek, and there was no Greek man in the picture.
 I just had this really clear feeling, almost like a calling, that I should go to Greece.

 I remember getting on the plane to leave San Francisco.
 My dog and two cats were in cargo below, and I had packed a suitcase full of clothes.
 Almost everything else I had sold or given away.
 There wasn’t anyone to meet me in Athens because I didn’t know anyone.
 But it was one of the calmest moments of my life.
 I was totally sure I was making the right choice.
 And I haven’t regretted it at all.
 I love Greece.

 I wrote a blog series about my story called Connecting the Dots: How I Went from Being a San Francisco CFO to an Athens Yoga Instructor.